micag2025/Supply_Chain_project/publication.md

 ## Future Work

 The proposed architecture was intentionally designed as a modular proof-of-concept that can be extended to support more realistic supply chain requirements.
-(Contributors are encouraged to extend the system with the following enhancements.)
 Future work will focus on improving scalability, usability, traceability, and production readiness while preserving the system's decentralized design principles.

-Planned enhancements include:
+Contributors are encouraged to extend the system with the following (planned) enhancements:

 - **Layer-2 deployment (Polygon or Arbitrum)** and **multi-network support** to reduce transaction costs, improve scalability, and enable deployment across multiple blockchain environments.
 - **Dynamic role management** to support administrator-controlled onboarding and management of supply chain participants without modifying the smart contract source code.